-It looks like they are driven with the wind.
+It looks like they are floating away with the wind.

 The text says: zhù yì luò shí or pay attention to falling rocks

-on the other signs from China and the size of the boulders surely makes this a real warning sign.
+on the other signs from China and the size of the boulders makes this a real warning sign for sure.
 Nobody

 wants one of these on his head.

 repairs.
-It was only after a while that I managed to read it (the drawing, not the chinese).
+It was only after a while that I managed to read this drawing.

 The weird thing at the bottom is a torso of a man.
-Once this becomes clear it's easy to recognize
+Once this is understood it is easy to recognize

 the head and boulders.

 For a long time —My skills don't reach beyond Nĭ Hăo—

 I have read this as a Falling Rock Sign.
 Thanks to the translation by R. Mason we now know that objects, not rocks,